 The check-in area is in a large open area with sandy floors, which forces you to stop and remember to relax when you arrive.
-Your luggage will all be handled by the staff and at this point you’ll be greeted by a staff member who will sit down with you and give you an overview of the property.
+Your luggage will all be handled by the staff and at this point you’ll be greeted by a staff member who will sit down with you and give you an in-depth overview of the property.

 While the resort is mostly cashless, you can withdraw cash with your credit card through the hotel.
 While I didn’t try it, I think you might be able to get that to show up as a charge on your bill which could mean that you could earn Hilton points on that withdraw which could actually be lucrative with a card like the Hilton Aspire.